df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/01_folip.md

 The patch has been completed and saved to the Step Fallout4 - Synthesis Output mod that was set up during installation in Step 4.

 ## After Generation

+We can use ...

+- xEdit (rec. by Midnight Ride)
+- Synthesis (rec. by STEP)

 ### xEdit